Why do my harp strings keep breaking?

 Points of wear

-Another common cause of harp string breakages is the points where the string comes into contact with the body of the harp.
-If there are any hard reference points which are not smooth and are jagged then these can cause friction on the string.
-The main points are – the tuning pin, the bridge pin, the semitone lever and finally the eyelet where the string passes through the sound board.
+Another common cause of harp string breakages is slight roughness at the points where the string comes into contact with the body of the harp.
+If there are any places which are not smooth then these can cause friction on the string.
+The main points of contact between string and harp are: the tuning pin, the bridge pin, the semitone lever and finally the eyelet where the string passes through the sound board.

 If you suspect you have a rough or jagged surface on any of these, the best clue is spotting the point at which the string breaks.
-You can also sometimes see it by eye, or you can user you finger to feel where there may be an uneven surface.
+You can also sometimes see it by eye, or you can use your finger to feel where there may be an uneven surface.

 If you do discover that you have a rough tuning pin, bridge pin, eyelet or any other surface which you suspect may be causing wear on your harp strings, there is a simple trick which you can use to smooth off the surface.
-Take a piece of soft string (siesel or packing tape) and dip it in something mildy abrasive like Brasso.
+Take a piece of soft string and dip it in something mildy abrasive like Brasso.
 Pass the string through the pin or eyelet and rub back and forth.
-You should try to emulate the line of the string.
+You should try to make sure that you follow the same direction of the string to make sure that you are rubbing the same place that the string does.
 This should help to polish out any sharp edges or burrs which may be there.